Chapter III

 This reveals a deeper issue: our current paradigms of software distribution make true ABC impossible by design.
 Open source sacrifices control for transparency, while closed source sacrifices transparency for control.
 Neither approach can provide both.
 Yet ABC requires exactly this combination: transparent verification that attribution mechanisms are working as intended, while ensuring those mechanisms cannot be bypassed.

 The AI community has largely accepted this dichotomy as inevitable, debating the relative merits of open versus closed source as though these were our only options.
 But what if this frame is fundamentally wrong?
 What if the very premise that AI systems must exist as copyable software is the root of our problem?
+The next section examines this possibility, revealing why the copy problem itself may be what we need to solve.

 Third Why: Copy Problem Necessitates Unilateral Control